timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/design-schema.md

 # 1. Design database schema

-To design the database schema, you need to think about what kind of data it will store.
+When you design a database schema, you need to think about what kind of data it stores.

-As this tutorial is about analyzing intraday stock data, you will need to create a schema that can handle candlestick data.
+This tutorial is about analyzing intraday stock data, so you need to create a schema that can handle candlestick data.
 This is what a typical candlestick looks like:

 ![candlestick](https://assets.timescale.com/docs/images/tutorials/intraday-stock-analysis/candlestick_fig.png)

 At least four data points are needed to create a candlestick chart: high, open, close, low.

-Additionally, you will also need to have a field for the ticker symbol, time, and trading volume.
-The final data fields we will work with:
+You also need to have fields for the ticker symbol, time, and trading volume.
+The data fields we are using are:

 |Field          |Description                  |
 |---------------|-----------------------------|